creativemindsplugins/cm-ad-changer/readme.md

 * Tracks impressions & clicks for each banner.
 * Each campaign can display banners randomly or by choice.
 * Each banner can have a different weight that affects its chances of being shown randomly.
+* Each campaign can support rotating banners.
 * Each banner can link to a specific URL.
 * Add ad campaigns to posts / pages using shortcode.
+* Add ad campaigns using a widget.
 * Shortcode has a debug mode option.
 * Shortcode also has an option to wrap banner with div.
 * Operate multiple campaigns at the same time.